Elisabeth Kübler-Ross’ Five Stages of the Singularity

 Depression: “The singularity sucks!”; “We are all going to die… What’s the point?”; “The machines are so much better at everything… resistance is futile… so, why go on?”

 During the fourth stage, the person begins to understand the impending singularity.
-Because of this, she may become silent, refuse visitors and spend much of the time crying or grieving.
+Because of this, she may become silent, refuse visitors, and spend much of her time crying or grieving.
 This process allows the depressed individual to overcome her sense that “biology is destiny” and embrace the fact that human is a process, not a defined entity.
-It is for this reason that it is not recommended to attempt to cheer up an individual who is in this stage.
-It is important for a person to come to terms with the fact that change is the only thing that’s certain.
+For this reason, it is not recommended to attempt to cheer up an individual in this stage.
+It is essential for a person to come to terms with the fact that change is the only certain thing.

-In this last stage, the individual begins to come to terms with the potential upsides of the singularity and begins to focus on them, rather than on the negatives.
+In this last stage, the individual begins to come to terms with the potential upsides of the singularity and focuses on them rather than the negatives.

-Finally, it is important that futurists and techno-experts should not force understanding unto others.
-The process is highly personal and should not be rushed, nor lengthened.
-One should merely be aware that the stages can, and most likely, will be worked through, and the ultimate stage of “Acceptance” will be reached…
+Finally, it is important that futurists and techno-experts do not force understanding on others.
+The process is highly personal and should not be rushed or lengthened.
+One should merely be aware that the stages can and most likely will be worked through, and the ultimate stage of “Acceptance” will be reached.

 If not, why not?
 And how about any alternatives?